openmobilityfoundation/mobility-data-specification/policy/README.md

 ## Background

-The goal of this specification is to enable Agencies to create, revise, and publish machine-readable policies, as sets of rules for individual and collective device behavior exhibited by both _mobility as a service_ Providers and riders / users.
+The goal of the Policy API specification is to enable agencies to create, revise, and publish machine-readable policies, as sets of rules for individual and collective device behavior exhibited by both _mobility as a service_ providers and riders / users.
 [Examples](./examples/README.md) of policies include:

 - City-wide and localized caps (e.g. "Minimum 500 and maximum 3000 scooters within city boundaries")
 - Exclusion zones (e.g. "No scooters are permitted in this district on weekends")